-To find out which characters are allowed or prohibited in various fields, please refer to Appendix A: Allowed names.
+To find out which characters are allowed or prohibited in various fields, please refer to the section Allowed names.

 Depending on the model of your firewall, a maximum number will determine how many users can be authenticated simultaneously.
-This restriction is explained in the chapter Users.
+This restriction is explained in the section Users.